shaddyx/scopeton/README.md

 in this case Dependency1 will be non-singleton bean

 ## Services
-All beans can have postConstruct and preDestroy functions, these functions will be called automatically: postConstruct will be called for each bean after
+All beans can have functions, annotated with @PostConstruct and/or PreDestroy decorators, these functions will be called automatically:
+@PostConstruct marked functions will be called for each bean after
 ```python
 appScope.runServices()
 ```
-and preDestroy will be called after
+and @PreDestroy marked will be called after
 ```python
 appScope.stopServices()
 ```